Executive Resources · for UK SME leaders

 How to Start an AI Pilot Properly

-Phase 1: Design (Weeks 1–2)
+Phase 1: Design (weeks 1–2) — get executive sponsorship first

 Good pilot use cases are narrow and well-defined: a single process, a clear input and output, a measurable outcome.
 Bad pilots try to explore what AI can do across a broad domain.
 You do not learn from exploration — you learn from a specific question with a specific answer.

-Phase 2: Execute (Weeks 3–6)
+Phase 2: Execute (weeks 3–6) — run in shadow mode first

 Do not replace the human process on day one.
 Run the AI in parallel for the first two weeks.
 Staff perform the process as normal.
 The AI also processes the same inputs.
 Compare the outputs side by side.

-Once shadow mode validates accuracy, increase AI-handled volume in stages: 20% in week three, 50% in week four, 80% in week five, 100% in week six with a manual fallback still available.
+Once shadow mode validates accuracy, increase AI-handled volume in stages: 20% in week three, 50% in week four, 80% in week five and 100% in week six with a manual fallback still available.
 Monitor accuracy and gather staff feedback at each stage.
 Do not accelerate the ramp if accuracy is below target or staff confidence is low.

 A daily dashboard does not need to be sophisticated.
-A shared spreadsheet updated each morning showing volume processed, AI accuracy, manual overrides, time saved, and any error patterns is enough.
+A shared spreadsheet updated each morning showing volume processed, AI accuracy, manual overrides, time saved and any error patterns is enough.
 The point is that you see trends as they develop, not after they have become problems.

-Phase 3: Evaluate (Weeks 7–8)
+Phase 3: Evaluate (weeks 7–8) and run the go/no-go

 Compare the post-pilot state to your baseline on every metric you measured at the start.
 Calculate actual ROI: time saved per week multiplied by staff cost, minus the tool cost per year.
-Get staff to complete a short satisfaction survey covering confidence in the AI, what still needs improvement, and whether they would recommend extending it.
+Get staff to complete a short satisfaction survey covering confidence in the AI, what still needs improvement and whether they would recommend extending it.

-The criteria for a Go decision: accuracy at or above 80%, measurable time or cost savings, staff confidence at 7 out of 10 or higher, no unresolved governance concerns, and the sponsor wants to scale.
+The criteria for a Go decision are explicit: accuracy at or above 80%, measurable time or cost savings, staff confidence at 7 out of 10 or higher, no unresolved governance concerns, and the sponsor wants to scale.
 If any of those criteria are not met, the right answer is either to fix the specific problem and rerun the pilot, or to wind it down and apply the learning to a different use case.

 | Pitfall | Impact | Prevention |